thenameisajay/Voyage/README.md

 ## Running the Application

-To run the application, please use the following [Website Link:] (https://radiant-beyond-44855.herokuapp.com).
-Please note that payment is required to access the application on herokuapp.
-Alternatively, you can download the application and try it on your local host.
+To run the application, you can download the application and try it on your local host.

 ---